Enhancing Hallucination Detection through Noise Injection: Abstract

 \section{Abstract}

-Large Language Models (LLMs) are observed to generate plausible yet incorrect responses, known as hallucinations.
-Effectively detecting such hallucination instances is crucial for the safe deployment of LLMs.
-Recent research has linked hallucination to model uncertainty, suggesting that hallucinations can be detected by measuring dispersion over answer distributions obtained from a set of samples drawn from the model.
-While using the model's next token probabilities used during training is a natural way to obtain samples, in this work, we argue that for the purpose of hallucination detection, it is overly restrictive and hence sub-optimal.
-Motivated by this viewpoint, we perform an extensive empirical analysis showing that an alternative way to measure uncertainty - by perturbing hidden unit activations in intermediate layers of the model - is complementary to sampling, and can significantly improve detection accuracy over mere sampling.
+Large Language Models (LLMs) are prone to generating plausible yet incorrect responses, known as hallucinations.
+Effectively detecting hallucinations is therefore crucial for the safe deployment of LLMs.
+Recent research has linked hallucinations to model uncertainty, suggesting that hallucinations can be detected by measuring dispersion over answer distributions obtained from multiple samples drawn from a model.
+While drawing from the distribution over tokens defined by the model is a natural way to obtain samples, in this work, we argue that it is sub-optimal for the purpose of detecting hallucinations.
+We show that detection can be improved significantly by taking into account model uncertainty in the Bayesian sense.
+To this end, we propose a very simple, training-free approach based on perturbing an appropriate subset of model parameters, or equivalently hidden unit activations, during sampling.
+We demonstrate that our approach significantly improves inference-time hallucination detection over standard sampling across diverse datasets, model architectures, and uncertainty metrics.